mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Areas for improvement

-1. One of the problems inherent in conducting a study in this manner is that the candidates weren&rsquo;t our customers.
+1. One of the problems inherent in conducting a study in this manner is that the participants weren&rsquo;t our customers.
 They didn&rsquo;t know who we were and therefore lacked some of the context needed.
 We tried to address this in our script, however we probably didn&rsquo;t go far enough, and could do a better job of priming the candidate from the outset.
 2. Our study involved a single email, and yet in a real setting, the journey to and from the email might have multiple steps, including push notifications, interstitial screens, email apps and an onward journey through to a potential credit application.
 Looking at the email in isolation was useful for this small study—that&rsquo;s what we were focusing on after all—however it&rsquo;s possible looking at the email in isolation altered how it was perceived.
 In particular, email subject lines and preheaders are critical performance-influencing elements and so perhaps these should have been included in some form.